0zean/MODWT-MARS/README.md

 Each of these are used as input for the MARS model, where Adaboost and bagging regressor boosters are used and then combined with extreme gradient boosting.
 The predicted coeffcient vectors are then summed up afterwards to produce the final prediction vector.

 * It is a common problem amongst quantitative finance papers to incorrectly apply wavelet decompositions to financial data and use these decompositions as features for model training.
-Both the DWT and MODWT make assumptions of the original signal, namely that it is periodic on the given domain and that all points on the signal are known beforehand.
-This is not the case for financial data, especially in real-time situations.
+Both the DWT and MODWT make assumptions of the original signal, namely that it is periodic on the given domain, it starts and ends at 0, and that all points on the signal are known beforehand.
+This is not the case for financial data, especially in on-line situations.
 This model produces results that are even better than the listed paper's but it is misleading since the return series is not periodic and the choice of symlet looks ahead in the transform.
+Additionally, applying an ML algorithm to each detail coefficient and smooth coefficient separately only compounds these errors in boundary coeeficients.
 More complex methods are required to actually apply the wavelet transform appropriately in this application such as the Segmented Lifted wavelet transform or sequential end-point flattening to eliminate the boundary effects in order to make the prediction at the boundary usefull.

 **Requirments**
 - numpy